JellyBoonz/graphics-blog/about.md

 - **Innovation thrives**: New algorithms and techniques are constantly being developed

 The journey from understanding a mathematical concept to seeing it rendered on screen is incredibly rewarding (as well as challenging).
 This blog documents that journey.
-It's fun and hopefully this blog serves as way for you to try it.
+Computer graphics is a fun and deep field.
+My hope is that this blog may serve as inspiration for you to try it yourself.

 ## About me